A Centralized portal for users

 03. Cultivating collaboration

-The goal of the workshop was to align the team around a mutually understood problem and shared strategy that bridged user needs and business goals.
+Align the team around a mutually understood problem and shared strategy that bridged user needs and business goals.

 Increase customer adoption